acenet-arc/ACENET_Summer_School_Dask/_episodes/python.md

 ~~~
 {: .output}

 This command runs our script on a compute node granting access to a single compute core.
-The `srun` command is perfect in this training environment but there other, likely better, ways to run the Alliance HPC clusters, for more info see the [Alliances documentation on running jobs](https://docs.alliancecan.ca/wiki/Running_jobs).
+The `srun` command is perfect in this training environment but there are other, likely better, ways to run jobs on the Alliance HPC clusters, for more info see the [Alliances documentation on running jobs](https://docs.alliancecan.ca/wiki/Running_jobs).

 # A more interesting script
 To let us see how Dask can be used to parallelize a python script lets first write a bit more interesting python script to parallelize with Dask in the next episode.